How to troubleshoot and fix common dishwasher problems, including a dishwasher that doesn’t run, fill or drain. Also, how a dishwasher works.

 2Once the dishwasher is cool, shut off the power to it, and—if your dishwasher is made to allow this—remove the strainer (shown at right), located under the bottom spray arm at the base of the cabinet.
 Unscrew the hubcap, lift the spray arm off, and remove any clips that hold the strainer to get it out.
 Scrub it clean with a brush and then replace it.

 3Determine whether the sink trap or house drain line is clogged.
-If the sink is backing up, the drain is clogged.
+If the sink backs up, you’ll need to check for a drain clog.
 If this is the problem, see Sink & Drain Repairs.

 4If the dishwasher still doesn’t drain properly, the drain hose may be clogged or the drain valve may need replacement.
 You can check the drain hose for obstructions, but this usually involves pulling the dishwasher out from under your counter to access the hose, disconnecting the hose at both ends, and flushing it out with a faucet or garden hose, or replacing it with a new hose (see dishwasher hose repair kits).